orgmycology/bulkdraft/README.md

 ## Development and Testing

-DraftSend includes a comprehensive test suite with both offline and online tests.
+bulkdraft includes a comprehensive test suite with both offline and online tests.

 ### Running Tests